AdrianK00/scraping/README.md

-# Simple scraping to get cryptos names and price in coindesk.com with BeautifulSoup
+# Simple scraping to get cryptos names and price from coindesk.com with BeautifulSoup